Vision and dedication

-Gemma June Howell's work as an editor is characterised by her generosity, her sensitivity, and her dedication to the craft of writing.
+Gemma June Howell's work as an editor is characterised by her generosity, her sensitivity and her dedication to the craft of writing.
 She is a tireless advocate for the writers she works with, and she brings a keen editorial eye to every project she takes on.
+Through her vision and commitment, she has helped to create a space where writers can explore the world around them, challenge the dominant narratives of their society, and forge new and innovative literary traditions

 Photograph by Keith Evans